Shehzad37/MyThesis/README.md

 # Recent Trends of Entity Linking
-This repository aims to track the progress in Entity Linking.
-Studies on how to prepare Entity Representations are also listed, as Entity Representations are mandatory with Entity Linking.

 ## Mostly Used Model(s)
 - **BERT** – an encoder based on a pre-trained BERT model.